csswizardry/csswizardry.github.com/_posts/2024-12-02-a-layered-approach-to-speculation-rules.md

   ```

 In this scenario, I am explicitly prerendering named and known URLs, with
-a loose idea of a potential and likely user journey—I’m warming up what I think
+a loose idea of a potential and likely user journey — I’m warming up what I think
 might be the visitor’s next page.

 {% include cross-sell.html %}